-Library hours remain consistent across spring, summer, and fall terms.
+Library hours remain consistent across spring and fall terms, but may be modified in summer.
 The library is closed for University and federal holidays.
+All hours are consistent across inperson and virtual activities, unless otherwise indicated.
 During finals week, the library may remain open until 11:00 PM.